Cattle Decapitation / A Brutal Night Of Hugs, Pits And Terrasites

 Revocation – Electric Brixton – 30 January 2025.
 Photo Manuela Langotsch/MetalTalk

 Musically, Revocation are really exciting.
-Davidson’s application of his Jazz guitar studies leading to some insanely cool groove rhythms and shredding guitar solos.
-By song three, Teratogenesis, a pit had been born, albeit a beer rink of a pit that saw several eager fans hit the floor immediately.
-The enthusiasm from the crowd was so great that heads were banging to all sorts of time signatures, and limbs were flinging in all directions.
+Davidson’s application of his Jazz guitar studies lead to some insanely cool groove rhythms and shredding guitar solos.
+By song three, Teratogenesis, a pit has been born, albeit a beer rink of a pit that sees several eager fans hit the floor immediately.
+The enthusiasm from the crowd is so great that heads are banging to all sorts of time signatures, and limbs flinging in all directions.

 Revocation - Electric Brixton - 30 January 2025.